casangi/casadocs/docs/index.rst

 **Highlights:**

 - OS Support: CASA now supports RedHat 8, and Mac OS with Python 3.8, for both monolithic and modular versions.
+Note the Linux tarballs with different Python versions will extract to the same directory name.
 - plotcal/plotms: Funtionality for plotcal has been migrated to plotms, and plotcal was deprecated.
 - plotms: calibration table averaging with channel selection is now supported.
 - fringefit: memory usage of fringefit has been reduced, allowing larger datasets to be processed.
-- imhead: updated to display micro-arcsecond precision.
+- imhead: updated to display microsecond precision.
 - caltables: the storage of frequency meta information in caltables improved, making certain frequency-dependent calibration solutions more accurate.
 - sdintimaging: now adds information to the history of produced images
 - T+dT timerange selection improved in accuracy.